-- Sweating occurs in hands, soles, face, and axilla.
+- Sweating occurs in the hands, feet, face, and axilla.

 - Episodes of sweating last for a week.

 - This condition has nothing to do with temperature.
-Hyperhidrosis sufferer sweat in any temperature whether it’s cold or hot.
+Hyperhidrosis sufferers sweat at any temperature whether it’s cold or hot.

-- Also, hyperhidrosis has a negative impact on patients’ social life
+- It has a negative impact on the patient’s social life

 You should see your doctor for a proper diagnosis if you experience these symptoms.